cehteh/unsynn/README.md

 # Feature Flags

-By defaut unsynn is very lean and does not include extra features.
+By default unsynn is very lean and does not include extra features.
 The only thing that are always present are the [`Parser`], [`Parse`] and [`ToTokens`] traits.
 The following features enable extra traits: